dearall/devalone-dnsmasq/REFERENCE.md

 Data type: `Boolean`

-Never forward plain names (without a dot or domain part)
+Tells dnsmasq to never forward A or AAAA queries for plain names, without dots or domain parts, to upstream nameservers.
+If the name is not known from /etc/hosts or DHCP then a "not found" answer is returned.

 Default value: true